xxyzzzq/quex/trunk/doc/source/basic-concepts/lexical-state-machine.rst

 what is imaginable.

-In pictures, two dimensional cohesive patterns such as circles, pyramids, or boats identify basic elements.
+In pictures, two dimensional cohesive patterns such as circles, pyramids, or arrows identify basic elements.
 Precise definitions of such elements are generally  difficult and prone to misunderstandings.
 For example, consider the effort to describe precisely how to distinguish between a triangle to mean pyramid or to mean a hat.
 In sequential communication, the only possible